 Students with disabilities are not required to register with the DSO.
 However, to receive accommodations, you must register with the DSO and request them.
 Accommodations may or may not be different than previous disability services you may have received (e.g., in high school).

 - Contact your doctor or another qualified professional and request documentation of your disability.
 (See our documentation guidelines.)

 - Download and fill out the request form, giving your reasons for requesting accommodation.
 Return this form to the DSO along with your documentation.
 (You may bring documents to our office or send them via mail or fax.)

-- After reviewing your request and supporting documentation, the associate director will decide whether you are eligible to receive the requested accommodation or an alternative one, and will inform you in writing of this decision.
+- After reviewing your request and supporting documentation, the director or assistant director will decide whether you are eligible to receive the requested accommodation or an alternative one, and will inform you in writing of this decision.

 - Inform your professors of the accommodations granted, so they can provide the requested accommodation in a timely manner.

 To request a housing or meal plan accommodation: